olliebeannn/all-seeing-eye/README.md

 ## Future Development

+- Search for movies by title
+- Related movie suggestions
 - Create more movie filters, e.g. by number of reviews, average rating, cast and director
 - Build friend relationships between users and prioritise movies that your friends have also saved